Achieving a Healthy Weight

 Without realising, many people are living their lives in a dehydrated state, which impacts the proper function of their organs and affects their physical as well as their mental health.

-It is also easy to rehydrate and stay hydrated to maintain better organ function and enjoy greater overall health.
-However, drinking plenty of water and being well hydrated often don’t equal to the same thing.
+Drinking plenty of water and being well hydrated often don’t equal to the same thing.
 Proper hydration needs not only enough water, but the help of appropriate proportion of electrolytes, as they play a significant role in regulating our body’s nervous system and water balance.

 Electrolytes are molecules of important minerals - sodium, calcium, magnesium chloride, potassium, hydrogen phosphate and bicarbonate - and when dissolved in fluids, form electrolytes.